nicat-m/kafka/README.md

-# Kafka Multi Node Cluster Setup with SASL_SSL and ACL with SCRAM Authentication (KRaft Mode)
+# Kafka Multi Node Cluster Setup with SASL_SSL Authentication and ACL with SCRAM mechanism (KRaft Mode)
 ![Logo](images/kafka.png)

 #### There are 2 types of installation and configure method if you want to deploy with terraform click "Automatic Installation" or click "Manual Installation"